redemptive/pytrade/README.md

   -s STRATEGIES, --strategies STRATEGIES
                         A comma separated list of strategies to test.
 Defaults to 'all' which will test them all
-  -g, --graph           Graph the backtest
+  -m, --mlstrategy      Enable if you are using an mlstrategy -g, --graph           Graph the backtest
 ```